fastforwardlabs/deepad/README.md

 1. **From Prototype Catalog** - Navigate to the Prototype Catalog on a CML workspace, select the "Deep Learning for Anomaly Detection" tile, click "Launch as Project", click "Configure Project"
 2. **As ML Prototype** - In a CML workspace, click "New Project", add a Project Name, select "ML Prototype" as the Initial Setup option, copy in the [repo URL](https://github.com/cloudera/CML_AMP_Anomaly_Detection), click "Create Project", click "Configure Project"
 3. **Manual Setup** - In a CML workspace, click "New Project", add a Project Name, select "Git" as the Initial Setup option.
 Launch a Python3 Workbench Session with at least 4GB of memory and run the `cml/cml_build.py` script which will create a CML Application and provide a link to the UI.

-The build script performs the following steps for you:
+Regardless of the launch method, the following steps are performed for you:

+- *Install Dependencies* - All necessary package dependencies are installed into the new project.

-   - _Model Training_ - this section of the script schedules a CML job which consists of a call to `train.py`.
+- _Model Training_ - A CML job is executed which consists of a call to `train.py`.
 This in turn trains a model and saves the model to the `models/savedmodel` folder.
-   - _Model Serving_ - this section hosts a model prediction function as a RESTFUL model endpoint.
-Input to this endpoint is normalized intrusion detection data, and the output is a dictionary of scores and anomaly predictions for each instance in the input data.
-   - _Application Serving_ - this section hosts a custom web application (shown above) which makes requests to the model endpoint and visualizes results.
-To run the web application standalone:
+- _Application Serving_ - A custom web application (shown above) makes requests to the model and visualizes results.
+To run the web application standalone run `python3 app/backend/app.py`
-     `python3 app/backend/app.py`